cs-4241-2024/a2-shortstack/README.md

 Item deleted from list

-Aaron was confused since the tax field said percent, but the field has to be entered as a decimal point He also suggested a lighter CS color scheme.
+Aaron was confused since the tax field said percent, but the field has to be entered as a decimal point I was surprised to hear about the tax field.
+He also suggested a lighter CS color scheme.

 ## Technical Achievements
 **Tech Achievement 1**: Using a combination of...
+Form updates submitted data to a table from the server.
+Form has the ability to edit and modify existing items.
 ### Design/Evaluation Achievements
 **Design Achievement 1**:
+Used